 There is a wide variety of German courses on offer, ranging from beginners’ courses to specialized courses.
 There are no entrance exams.
 Simply assess your own level of language skill (for example, using the European Language Level Self-Assessment Grid).
 Not all courses are organized each term: please check WebOodi for availability first, then register for the courses of your choice through WebOodi.

-The four basic courses are designed to take a complete beginner to good basic language skills within one year.
+The four basic courses German 1-4 are designed to take a complete beginner to good basic language skills within one academic year.
 Each course builds on the former one.
 If you already have some language skills, you may simply register for the course you feel is most useful to you.

-If your German skills are basically good, but a bit rusty, XSAK0221 Grammar Repetition is for you.
+If your German skills are basically good, but a bit rusty, German: Grammar Repetition is for you.
 The focus is on basic grammar and on reading comprehension.

-Should you be interested in studying either German or Legal German as a minor subject, please contact the teacher for detailed information.
+Should you be interested in studying either German: Language Use and Culture or Legal German: Language Use and Culture as a minor subject, please contact the teacher for detailed information.

-The courses XICP0221 Understanding Germany, XICP0222 Understanding Austria and XICP0224 Understanding Switzerland offer useful introductions to the culture of the German-speaking countries.
+The courses Understanding Germany (XICP0221), Understanding Austria (XICP0222) and Understanding Switzerland (XICP0224) offer useful introductions to the culture of the German-speaking countries.
 All three are given in English.

 I am not a student of the University of Lapland.
 Can I participate in courses?